On this page

 - Teaching and modelling problem-solving skills to children and young people so they become more confident at resolving their own conflicts.

-- Getting support from family, friends or professionals when they need help juggling demands.
+- Getting support from family, community, friends or professionals when they need help juggling demands.

 Children and young people need the support of a nurturing, well-functioning family.
-The strength of family relationships directly impacts their development and wellbeing.
+The strength of family relationships can impact their development and wellbeing.